123mame/JHU-Data-Science-Capstone/02_Task_Script.md

 bigram_repo$source <- as.factor(bigram_repo$source)
 ```

-Number of words to attain 90% coverage of all words in repo
+Number of bigrams to attain 90% coverage of all bigrams in repo

 ``` r
 bigram_cover_90 <- bigram_repo %>%